k0lter/autopostgresqlbackup/Documentation.md

 ### `MAILADDR`

-Email Address to send errors to
+Email Address to send errors to.
+If empty errors are displayed on stdout.

 **default**: `root`